RillingDev/rilling.dev/01.blog/13.modern-javascript-workflow/item.md

 #### [Google Closure Compiler](https://developers.google.com/closure/compiler/)
 I never used Google Closure Compiler before, so all I say here is based on reading the descriptions.
-The main advantage seems to be the REST API, which allows for much faster processing of huge codebases.
+The main advantage seems to be the REST API, which allows for much faster processing of huge code -bases.
 Efficiency-wise it seems to perform slightly worse than UglifyJS.

 #### [JSMin](https://github.com/douglascrockford/JSMin)